huchi57/Memo/Notes/20250430_UploadGameToSteam.md

 ## Package
 Packages are how players can have access to games.

-The simplest way is that players buy the game on the Steam page.
+The simplest way players can do so is by buying the game on the Steam page.

-Meaning they buy the default store Package, and gain accesses to that Package.
+It means that they buy the default store Package, and they gain accesses to that Package.

 More Packages can be defined to set what applications and/or what Depots each Package contains.